 Hunan chicken relies more on a fermented Chinese chili-bean paste called doubanjiang for it's heat and flavor, where Szechuan chicken focuses more on tongue-numbing Sichuan peppercorns and spicy peppers.
 Both Hunan cuisine and Sichuan cuisine are known for being spicy.

-My version of Hunan chicken incorporates some elements of the Sichuan version in order to bring that heat and spice level up a notch.
-I hope you enjoy it as much as we do.
+- My version of Hunan chicken incorporates some elements of the Sichuan version in order to bring that heat and spice level up a notch.

 Let's talk about how to make Hunan Chicken, shall we?